harsh-create-hm/Trading/README.md

-# Trading API - Test Documentation
+# Trading API - Documentation

 A comprehensive guide for testing the Trading API with detailed endpoints, SQL queries, and edge case scenarios.
 Download zip file and Import Project as existing maven project or Clone the reposiory